-Manual Assessment Three people, including the topics creator, assessed each of the 2 065 <URL, timestamp, topic> triplets aggregated in the version pool.
-They followed strict guidelines and document versions were presented in a random order for assessors to not be able to know from which algorithm they were retrieved and at which rank they were shown.
+Manual Assessment Three judges, including the topics creator, assessed each of the 2 065 <URL, timestamp, topic> triplets aggregated in the version pool.
+They followed strict guidelines and document versions were presented in a random order, hiding from the judges the algorithm that retrieved the versions and their ranking order.
 Figure 2 shows the form used for collecting the relevance assessments for the navigational topics.
-We used a three-level scale of relevance from which the judges could choose.
+We used a three-level scale of relevance.